 - Property Taxes: Prorated property taxes from your closing date through the end of the tax year.

-If you’ve calculated the above, and you feel you’re ready to buy a home, now see how much home you can afford.
-If you still need to do a bit of saving, let us walk you through how to save for a house – and help you on your way to discover the place you’ll love to live.
+If you’ve calculated the above and feel you’re ready to buy a home, now see how much home you can afford.